 The Scottish Highlands is one of the most-visited tourist destinations in Britain, if not Europe.
 Covering 10,230 square miles, the region is famous for its natural attractions which include Britain’s highest mountain (Ben Nevis) as well as its largest body of fresh water (Loch Ness).

-Discover a collection of top tourist attractions in the Scottish Highlands in this article, which provides an overview of each one alongside immersive 360° virtual tours that let you look around each location from all angles.
+Discover a collection of the best attractions for couples in the Scottish Highlands with this article which features an overview of each place along with immersive 360° virtual tours that let you look around each location from all angles.

 The Scottish Highlands have long been a tourist favourite with British holidaymakers and it’s one of the biggest attractions in Europe for travellers who clamour to experience the stunning scenery that’s on offer from Loch Lomond to John O’ Groats.